revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/HTML-CSS/HTML Introduction.md

 ---

-14. What are data- attributes good for?
+14. What is the purpose of using data attributes?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)